mikeroyal/Self-Hosting-Guide/README.md

 [SonoBus](https://sonobus.net) is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network.

+[MythTV](https://www.mythtv.org/) is a Free Open Source software digital video recorder (DVR) project distributed under the terms of the GNU GPL.

 ### Smart Home Automation

 [Back to the Top](#table-of-contents)